 A lot of “great” Chinese emperors did not build up their empires.
-Rather, they benefitted from the legacies of forefathers.
-Wudi, the seventh emperor of the Han Dynasty, is a prime example.
-Prior to his reign was the prosperous era of Emperors Wen and Jing.
-When Wudi ascended the throne at age 15, the Han Dynasty was already stable and strong.
-More importantly, power was firmly in the hands of the Emperor.
-This, thanks to a previous enactment that limited the authorities of princes and feudal lords.
+Rather, they benefitted from forefathers.
+Wudi, the seventh emperor of the Han Dynasty, is a prime example of this.
+Prior to his reign, the Han Dynasty was already strong and stable from the eras of Emperors Wen and Jing.
+When Wudi ascended the throne at age 15, power was also centred on the imperial throne.
+To put it in another way, Wudi did not have to worry about groundwork.
+Everything was laid out well for him.
+He only had to manage his vast empire well.

-As an able administrator, Wudi contributed much to the development of a strong, centralised empire.
+As an able administrator, Wudi contributed much to the development of a strong, centralised China.
 He promoted literature and music, and established diplomatic relations with Western Eurasia.
-He also effectively doubled the size of the Chinese empire, be it through warfare or diplomatic alliances, and repelled Xiongnu (barbarian) invasions from the north.
-Such military successes soon resulted in China extending all the way from the Korean peninsula to Eurasia during Wudi’s time.
-Without a doubt, Han Wudi ruled over one of the largest and greatest empires in antiquity.
-His empire easily rivalled that of Rome’s in Europe.
+He also doubled the size of the Chinese empire, through warfare or diplomatic alliances, and successfully repelled Xiongnu (barbarian) invasions from the north.
+At the peak of his reign, China extended all the way from the Korean peninsula to Eurasia.
+Without a doubt, Han Wudi then ruled over one of the largest and strongest empires in antiquity.
+His empire easily rivalled that of the Rome over in Europe.

-Of note, Wudi is seldom regarded by historians as an exceptional or enlightened ruler.
+Of note, Wudi is seldom regarded by Chinese historians as an exceptional or enlightened ruler.
 While his accomplishments are impressive, he also severely depleted the treasury with his constant war efforts.
 Worse, he was by nature cantankerous, and in older age, was exceptionally superstitious and paranoid.
-He did, however, somewhat redeem himself with the famous Repenting Edict of Luntai (輪台悔詔), which took place after his crown prince rebelled against him.
+He did, however, somewhat redeemed himself with the famous Repenting Edict of Luntai (輪台悔詔).
+This took place after Wudi’s crown prince rebelled against him.
 Depending on which aspect of his reign you consider to be the most important, Han Wudi could either be considered as one of China’s greatest emperor, or one of the most despotic.
-He might be more deserving of the title, top warlord.
+He might also be deserving of the title, top warlord.